arghasen/arghasen.github.io/_posts/2018-04-27-Challenge.md

 ## Am I starting from scratch?
 In most cases, **Yes**.
 My current state is in the description of the challenges.

+## What Next?
+I plan to start on the challenge on May 1, 2018.
+That gives me a couple of days to plan out the challenge and the get necessary preparations for the first challenge.
+Each challenge will be documeted in a separate blog.